fwip/mtg_pronouns/reworded_cards.md

 **Artifact**

-At the beginning of each player's upkeep, they reveals the top card of their library.
+At the beginning of each player's upkeep, that player reveals the top card of their library.
 If it's an artifact, creature, enchantment, or land card, the player may put it onto the battlefield.

 Gauntlet of Might 4
 ---------------